sarahseguenza/nodejs-mysql-query-builder/README.md

 Options for Delete Statement

-* `table` : The table name that you want to delete a particular record.
+* `table` : The table name where you want to delete a particular record.
 Required.
 * `conditions` : This is for `WHERE` clause.
 Please see `Build a Condition Parameters`.
 * `show_query` : View the generated query.
 Please see `View the Generated Query`.